LizardByte/Sunshine/docs/source/building/windows.rst

 Requirements
 ------------
-First you need to install `MSYS2 <https://www.msys2.org>`__, then startup "MSYS2 MinGW 64-bit" and execute the following codes.
+First you need to install `MSYS2 <https://www.msys2.org>`__, then startup "MSYS2 UCRT64" and execute the following codes.

 Update all packages: